 On August 1, 2018, the University became a tobacco-free campus.
 Smoking, the use of any tobacco product, vaping and the use of electronic cigarettes are prohibited throughout campus, including on any University owned or leased properties and in any University-owned vehicles.
-The University's Tobacco-Free Policy and smoking cessation resources can be found here.
+The University's Tobacco-Free Policy and smoking cessation resources can be found here/new-moken-golden-com/here/new-moken